rpglab/rpglab.github.io/people/_posts/2025-04-14-Athar-Ahmad.md

 github:
 twitter:
 facebook:
-alumni:
+alumni: true
 ---

-Athar Ahmad is an active PhD student from Università degli studi della Basilicata, Italy.
-He is an exchange visitor at the University of Houston.
+He was an exchange visitor at the University of Houston, visiting from Università degli studi della Basilicata, Italy, as a PhD student.

 His research topic is: *Energy management control strategies in microgrid powered by renewable energy sources with hybrid battery/hydrogen storage*.

 ## Education
-* Visiting PhD student, University of Houston, 2024.11 - present
+* Visiting PhD student, University of Houston, 2024.11 - 2025.04

 * PhD student, Università degli studi della Basilicata, 2023 - present